Scroll down for details of more than 120 bike shops & mechanics across Portugal.

-CHAVES: Run & Bike – new shop (and Specialized dealer) near the centre of Braga.
-(Got another branch over the border at Verin in Spain).
+CHAVES: Run & Bike – Specialized dealer with another branch over the border at Verin in Spain.
 Recommended by Pedal Portugal: Very helpful when I went there needing new pads for a disc brake.
 No charge for spending 20-30 mins fitting the pads and adjusting the brake!
-Don´t rely on the location shown on Google Maps though – the shop is on Rua Dom Afonso III, just around the corner from the big LeClerc supermarket.
+Don’t rely on the location shown on Google Maps though – the shop is on Rua Dom Afonso III, just around the corner from the big LeClerc supermarket.

 PAÇOS DE FERREIRA: Another BikeZone shop here.

-PORTO: Vieguini – is the oldest bike shop in town.
+Vieguini – is the oldest bike shop in town but does not do repairs.
 It’s in the centre of the city, only a stone’s throw from the Douro and historic waterside area.
 Also does bike hire.
 Suggested by Francisco Melo.

 POVOA DE VARZIM: There’s a BikeZone store here.

 VILA VERDE: Benjamim Bike Shop is an Orbea dealer in this small town north of Braga.

 AGUEDA: Orbita – is another shop recommended by Portuguese cyclist João Jorge Araύjo.